a10036gt/EV3-NXT-Light-Block/README.md

 ![](https://github.com/a10036gt/EV3-NXT-Light-Block/raw/master/help/en-GB/NXTLight.png)

+You can download ev3b file to import：[NXTLightSensor_1.2.ev3b](https://github.com/a10036gt/EV3-NXT-Light-Block/releases/download/v1.2/NXTLightSensor_1.2.ev3b)

-In LEGO® MINDSTORMS® EV3-G, We can use Color Sensor Block (or Sound Sensor Block) to control NXT Light Sensor,but it seems like not so well
- So we made this Block to add support for read NXT Light Sensor value, it is normalization of raw value, so you need to configure min and max of raw value first
+In LEGO® MINDSTORMS® EV3-G, We can use Color Sensor Block (or Sound Sensor Block) to control NXT Light Sensor,but it seems like not so well..
+So we made this Block to add support for read NXT Light Sensor value, it is normalization of raw value, so you need to configure min and max of raw value first.

 Some data You can find in LabVIEW®.

 This Block made By OFDL Taiwan.
 Any Question?
-Please contact us [OFDL Facebook Page](https://www.facebook.com/cljhofdl) Note：This Block should work with EV3 Firmware versions from v1.06 onwards (include Home, Education, Developer and LabVIEW® ver.).
+Please contact us [OFDL Facebook Page](https://www.facebook.com/cljhofdl)

+Note：This Block should work with EV3 Firmware versions from v1.06 onwards (include Home, Education, Developer and LabVIEW® ver.).

 It is recommended that the EV3 Firmware is always updated to the latest version released from LEGO®.

 NXT Light Sensor Block is not officially supported by the LEGO® Group.

 * * * * *